Brad522/Erenshor-CompareEquipment/README.md

 - Hover over an item that is equippable and it's details will automatically be shown.
 - If you have an item equipped in the same slot as that item requires the comparison window will show on the left side.
-- If the item you are looking at is an item that is Primary or Secondary and you have a item equipped in both slots you can press 'F' to switch what slot is being displayed in the comparison window.
+- If the item you are looking at is an item that can be equipped in either the Primary or Secondary slot and you have a item equipped in both slots you can press 'F' to switch what slot is being displayed in the comparison window.

 ## Screenshots